uccser/cs-field-guide/text/en/chapters/algorithms.md

 The number of operations (such as comparisons of data items) that an algorithm makes however will not change depending on the speed of a computer, or the programming language the program using the algorithm is written in.
 Some algorithms will always make the same number of comparisons for a certain input size, while others might vary.

+### Algorithm Correctness
+If we develop or are given an algorithm to solve a problem, how do we know that it works?
+Sometimes we test the algorithm on specific cases for input.
+While this is a useful practice and can help verify that we are on the right track, it is not enough to show that our algorithm is correct.
+The old adage "even a broken watch is correct twice a day" is a good analogy.
+Even an algorithm that is correct for two inputs might be incorrect for every other input.
+A computer scientist must reason formally or mathematically about an algorithm to show its correctness.
+Typically this is done by classifying ranges of input values and showing that algorithm produces expected results for boundary values of the range and all values in between.

+Correctness is particularly important when comparing two algorithms that solve the same problem.
+If one algorithm is very fast to complete but produces incorrect results some of the time it may be far less useful than a correct algorithm that is slower.
+Correctness is also important when using an algorithm as the building block for another algorithm.
+Here is a greedy algorithm for roommate assignment:

+1. Search for the remaining student with the highest GPA
+2. Assign the highest GPA student their highest preference roommate from the remaining students
+3. Repeat 1-2 until no students remain

+This algorithm relies on a correct search algorithm in the first step.
+If the search algorithm incorrectly chose a random student, the greedy algorithm for roommate assignment would also be incorrect.

+As you will see in this chapter with searching and sorting there exist multiple correct algorithms for the same problem.
+Often there are good reasons to know multiple correct algorithms because there are tradeoffs in simplicity, algorithm cost, and assumptions about inputs.

 ### Searching and Sorting